On-Chain Auctions with Deposits: Introduction

 \section{Introduction}

 On-chain implementations of auctions often take the following form: bidders deposit an amount that fully covers their bid in a smart contract.
 The deposit is used as insurance against bidders not honoring their bid if they win.
 The deposit, but not the bid, is publicly observed during the bidding phase of the auction.
-In the case of a second-price (VCG) auctions,~\cite{VCG}, the procedure is the following.
-After bidding is closed the winner is determined by evaluating the non-public bids.
+In the case of a second-price auction,~\cite{VCG}, after bidding is closed the winner is determined by evaluating the non-public bids.
 The highest bid wins and the winner pays the second highest bid.
 Leftover deposits are repaid.

 Often it is claimed that this auction format is equivalent to a standard second-price auction without depositing.
 While this is indeed a good approximation if the value of the auctioned item is relatively small for all bidders, the auction has fundamentally different properties if the value of the item is substantial for many bidders.
 In particular, we claim that this auction format can be vulnerable to entry-deterrence strategies.
-To illustrate this point consider the instance of the top-level domain (TLD) auction on "\href{https://www.namebase.io/}{namebase.io}" for the TLD "\href{https://www.namebase.io/domains/scholar}{.scholar}" as reproduced in~Figure~\ref{scholar}: namebase.io is an example of a popular marketplace that uses the auction format that we analyze in this paper.
+To illustrate this point consider the instance of the top-level domain (TLD) auction on "namebase.io" for the TLD ".scholar" as reproduced in~Figure~\ref{scholar}: namebase.io is an example of a marketplace that uses the auction format that we analyze in this paper.
 Bidders can bid on a TLD such as ".scholar" in the example in Figure~\ref{scholar}.
 Bidders submit a bid and a blind to the auction.
 The sum of the two numbers (the "lockup amount"), but not the bid itself, is visible to other bidders during the bidding phase of the auction.
 At the end of the bidding phase, bids are evaluated according to a second price auction and left-over lockup amounts are repaid.
 As can be observed in the bid history reproduced in Figure~\ref{scholar}, the sixth bid in the auction involves a substantial lockup amount.
 Subsequently, no further bid is made.
 Note that the sixth bid involves substantial over-depositing, i.e.~the blind part is much larger than the actual bid.
 The bidder seems to have successfully engaged in entry deterrence: the large lockup amount likely discouraged further potential bidders to enter the auction and place a bid.
 In this paper, we want to give a theoretical explanation of this kind of bidding behavior.